17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, earthworms, crickets, shrimp/krill, snails, minnows, and greens like dandelion and collards.

-You can find them in freshwater sources in Ontario, southern Maine, Quebec, the southern and eastern parts of the US, Florida and Indiana.
-They are also present in Ohio in the west.
+You’ll find them in freshwater sources in Ontario, southern Maine, Quebec, the southern and eastern US, Florida, Indiana, and Ohio.

 Size and Appearance